theletterjeff/analog-chess-review/README.md

 # Analog Chess Review
-A tool for reviewing online chess games OTB.
+A tool for reviewing online chess games OTB. *As of September 2022, this project is on hold.*

 Upload the PGN from the game, and the app will show you the moves you played one move at a time.